- Sexual Violence Prevention and Support

 - Pushing the survivor to be intimate or sexual too soon will only slow down the healing process and can be damaging to the relationship.
 Healing takes time, and it is normal to want the victim to "get over it."
 "Hurry and get well" messages will only force the survivor to stuff feelings, internalize anger and pain, cause them to distance from those they care about and lead to feelings of further isolation.

 - A disruption of routine, even without crisis, can produce anxiety.
 Recognize that you and the survivor may both be in crisis.
 Prioritize issues that need immediate attention and let go of decisions that can wait.

 - Be sensitive in the way you ask questions regarding the assault.

 - Many survivors blame themselves for the assault or for being unable to prevent the assault.
-Reassure the survivor many times that it is not his/her fault, that she/he did the best she/he could in the situation, and that she survived the attack.
+Reassure the survivor many times that it is not their fault, that they did the best they could in the situation, and that they survived the attack.

 - Your own feelings, personally, or your role with the survivor may make it difficult to ask for help.
 It is extremely important for you to talk about the assault and its effect on you with a supportive person who understands the issues surrounding sexual assault—a friend, family member, a counselor, or an advocate from a rape crisis/sexual assault center can help.

 Adapted from information from the Sexual Violence Center of Hennepin County and the Aurora Center at the University of Minnesota.